zeromq/netmq/docs/receiving-sending.md

         ....
     }

-Here is an example of how one of the above extension methods is implemented, which may help you should you wish to write your own
+Here is an example of how one of the above extension methods is implemented, which may help you should you wish to write your own:

+    :::csharp
-    public static void Send(this IOutgoingSocket socket, string message, Encoding encoding, SendReceiveOptions options) {
+    public static void Send(this IOutgoingSocket socket, string message, Encoding encoding, SendReceiveOptions options)
+    {
         Msg msg = new Msg();
         msg.InitPool(encoding.GetByteCount(message));